 The Generics and Biosimilars Initiative (GaBI) wishes to thank Dr Robin Thorpe and Professor Andrea Laslop, chair and co-chair of the 2016 workshop; and Dr Elaine Gray and Dr Paul Matejtschuk, chair and co-chair of the 2017 meeting; for their strong support through the offering of advice and information during the preparation of the workshop and meeting, respectively.
 Further, GaBI wishes to thank Mr Francisco Javier Sierra Esteban of INVIMA for his feedback and comments on this Meeting Report.

-The authors would like to acknowledge the help of all the workshop and meeting speaker faculty and participants, each of whom contributed to the success of the workshop and meeting and the content of this report, as well as the support of the moderator and co-moderators for the 2016 workshop: Jeannette Daza Castillo, Andrey Forero Espinosa, Angélica Fula Arguello, Diego Alejandro Gutierrez Triana, Inés Elvira Ordoñez, Claudia Yaneth Niño C, in facilitating meaningful discussion during the parallel group discussions, and presented the discussion findings at the 2016 workshop.
+The authors would like to acknowledge the help of all the workshop and meeting speaker faculty and participants, each of whom contributed to the success of the workshop and meeting and the content of this report, as well as the support of the moderator and co-moderators for the 2016 workshop: Jeannette Daza Castillo, Andrey Forero Espinosa, Angélica Fula Arguello, Diego Alejandro Gutierrez Triana, Inés Elvira Ordoñez, Claudia Yaneth Niño C, in facilitating meaningful discussion during the parallel group discussions; and presenting the discussion findings at the 2016 workshop.

 Lastly, the authors wish to thank Ms Alice Rolandini Jensen, GaBI Journal Editor, in preparing this meeting report manuscript and providing English editing support on the group summaries and for finalizing this manuscript.